ianmiell/shutit/README.md

 - Modules model shell interactions, with all the freedom and control that implies
 - Modules can be plugged together like lego
-- GUI allows to you build and download images for your own needs
+- GUI allows to you build and download images for your own needs (see http://shutit.tk)
 - Module scripts are in python, allowing full language control
 - Many helper functions for common interaction patterns
 - Can pause during build or on error to interact, then continue with build